 "The word of Monsenor Romero is, like the truth and because it is true, 'always old and always new,' as St. Augustine said.
 Today as much as yesterday, that word keeps casting light on the reality of our world, unmasking lies, demanding justice and conversion.
 With martyrs like this there is hope for humanity.
 It is that, so beautifully, that this book shows us." --Jon Sobrino, S.J.

 Marie Dennis is former director of the Maryknoll Office for Global Concerns.
 She is currently co-president of Pax Christi International.
 Marie is author of Diversity of Vocations and co-author of St Francis and the Foolishness of God.

-Renny Golden is professor of sociology,criminal justice and social work at Northeastern Illinois University.
+Renny Golden is a writer, professor emerita, and social activist.
 Her books include The Hour of the Poor, the Hour of Women.

 Scott Wright has served a co-coordinator of the Ecumenical Program on Central America and the Caribbean (EPICA).
 A 2019 recipient of the CRISPAZ Peace Award, he is author of the illustrated biography Oscar Romero and the Communion of the Saints.